 • You’ll need to decide if you want to give your clients physical loyalty cards, or if you want it to be entirely online, for example, via your salon software (see more on this below).
 Remember that a physical loyalty card or an eye-catching key fob card is a great daily reminder of your salon – making it harder for your clients to forget you!

-Salon software can be a great tool to help encourage client loyalty.
+Salon software can be a great tool to help build client loyalty.
+Among many other features, it can be used to:

 Your software supplier will be able to offer updates and general advice to ensure your hair/beauty salon or barbershop complies with GDPR.